nishizumi-maho/nishizumi-setups-sync/README.md

 Run the script and choose the iRacing setups folder.
 Depending on the selected import mode you may also pick a ZIP file or a source folder.
 Configure folder names as needed and press **Run**.
 The selected options are saved for next time.
-If backup is enabled, the iRacing folder is copied to the backup before any syncing occurs, so the backup never includes modifications from the current run.
+If backup is enabled, the iRacing folder is copied to the first backup location before any syncing occurs and again to the second location after synchronisation.
+Reusing the same folders will overwrite the previous backup each time.

 To automate the process on start-up, enable `Run silently on startup`.
 Place a shortcut that launches the script without a console (for example using